trane293/Object-Detection-Framework-Using-HOG-And-SVM/README.md

-# Object Detection Framework Using HOG And SVM
+# An Object Detection Framework Using HOG And SVM
 ##AUTHOR - Anmol Sharma

 -------------------------------------------------------------------------------------